Mingrui-Yu/DexGraspBench/README.md

 ```

 ## Changelog
 The `main` branch serves as our standard benchmark, with some adjustments to the settings compared to the [BODex](https://arxiv.org/abs/2412.16490) paper, aimed at improving the practicality.
 Key changes include increasing the object mass from 30g to 100g, raising the hand's kp from 1 to 5, and supporting more diverse object assets.
+One can futher reduce friction coefficients `miu_coef` (currently 0.6 for tangential and 0.02 for torsional) to increase difficulty.

-The original benchmark version is available in the `original` branch.
+The original benchmark version is available in the `baseline` branch.
 This branch also includes code to test other grasp synthesis baselines, such as [DexGraspNet](https://github.com/PKU-EPIC/DexGraspNet), [FRoGGeR](https://github.com/alberthli/frogger), [SpringGrasp](https://github.com/Stanford-TML/SpringGrasp_release).

 ### Future Plan